Skip to main content

 This programme of films responds to the themes of Subjects of State, Labours of Love, Site Gallery’s current exhibition by artist filmmaker Rhea Storr.
 Her work captures the shared joys, celebrations, struggles, oppressions and complexities experienced by Caribbean heritage communities.

 Join us for an evening of collectively programmed and introduced short films that connect the histories of feminist filmmaking with contemporary issues at stake.
+The Society of Explorers will DJ a curated playlist, and there will be a donations bar with soft drinks and popcorn.

-The full programme will be announced soon.
 This event is free, but capacity is limited – please reserve your place in advance.

 Photo credit: Kaisa Lassinaro.